Mellon College of Science

 Interdisciplinary Majors and Minors

-Here is a sampling of just a few of the interdisciplinary minors and majors offered at Carnegie Mellon.
+Here is a sampling of just a few of the interdisciplinary minors and majors offered at Carnegie Mellon (not all are in MCS).
 Please see the appropriate sections elsewhere in this catalog for specific descriptions and course requirements.

 - Biological Sciences and Psychology Major